Kermit Alexander

-Kermit Joseph Alexander Jr. (born January 4, 1941) is an American former professional football player who was a defensive back and return specialist in the National Football League (NFL).
-He was on the board of directors for the Lott IMPACT Trophy, which is named after Pro Football Hall of Fame defensive back Ronnie Lott, and is awarded annually to college football's defensive IMPACT Player of the Year.
+Kermit Joseph Alexander Jr. (born January 4, 1941) is an American former professional football player who was a cornerback and return specialist in the National Football League (NFL).
+He was on the board of directors for the Lott IMPACT Trophy, which is named after Pro Football Hall of Fame player Ronnie Lott, and is awarded annually to college football's defensive IMPACT Player of the Year.
 His life story, including his upbringing, football playing, the murder of his mother and other family members, and adoption of five Haitian children, has been the subject of a book and television documentary.

 Early life

 Alexander was born on January 4, 1941, in New Iberia, Louisiana.
 He was the first of eleven children, born to Kermit Sr. and Ebora Alexander.
 He was raised in Los Angeles, and attended Mount Carmel High School.
 In 1958, as a senior, he was named to the first-team California Interscholastic Federal (CIF) All Southern California Central Section Football Team.

 As a teenager, he took up Police Athletic League (PAL) boxing.
 Alexander had a fierce temper as a teenager, and gave up boxing as part of a greater effort by him and his parents to control his temper.

 Alexander was a Mount Carmel teammate of twin brothers Marlin and Mike McKeever (class of 1957).
 Marlin McKeever and Alexander would later be NFL teammates in 1971 (Los Angeles Rams) and 1973 (Philadelphia Eagles).
 In 2012, the Alexander-McKeever Field located on the site of the former Mt.
 Carmel High School was dedicated in their honor, as part of the Mt.
 Carmel Recreation Center.